MLB talks gain momentum toward deal saving 162-game season

 The agreement does not impact the current offseason’s qualified free agents who remain subject to compensation: Carlos Correa, Freddie Freeman, Michael Conforto, Nicholas Castellanos and Trevor Story.

-Manfred did not use the word “canceled” to describe the games wiped off the calendar but left the appearance 162 games no longer could be played due to baseball’s ninth work stoppage, its first since 1995.
+While Manfred did not use the word “canceled” to describe the games wiped off the calendar, he left the appearance 162 games no longer could be played due to baseball’s ninth work stoppage, its first since 1995.

 “We were talking these last few days about taking those first two series and finding a way to get them back in the schedule,” Arizona Diamondbacks President Derrick Hall said.
 “From what I’m hearing now, these four series are out.”